xooxaa/rocketicon/readme.md

-# 🚀 Rocketicon
+# 🚀 Rocketidenticon

-`rocketicon` is an npm package that generates unique, deterministic rocket icons (SVG format) based on a hashed input.
+`rocketidenticon` is an npm package that generates unique, deterministic rocket icons (SVG format) based on a hashed input.
 Each rocket is made up of different components (nose, body, fins, exhaust) that are selected based on the input string.
 Perfect for creating unique user avatars, placeholders, or fun visual identifiers!

 ## Features